 Sometimes video surveillance can prove valuable, though time is of the essence in securing the footage before it’s taped over.
 Medical records are still crucial in battery cases, so seeking medical attention is another wise move in the aftermath of an assault.
 Even if you “feel fine” today, you could require medication, diagnostic imaging, or treatments for delayed physical or psychological injuries.

 What Damages Can Be Sought for Assault and Battery?

 Compensation for assault and battery may include the following:

 - Medical expenses, including doctor copays, medication, treatment, counseling, hospital stays, surgeries, medication, physical therapy, disability-related renovations, and personal care assistance.

-- Pain and suffering, including emotional anguish, distress, depression, anxiety, PTSD, nightmares, insomnia, excessive fear, and loss of enjoyment in life.
+- Pain and suffering include emotional anguish, distress, depression, anxiety, PTSD, nightmares, insomnia, excessive fear, and loss of enjoyment.

 Contact us at Rutter Mills for a free consultation

 Contacting a legal advocate is the best way to gauge the strengths and weaknesses of your case.
 There must be some “clear and compelling” evidence and money to gain from the defendant, as no insurance policy covers intentional wrongful acts.
 Rutter Mills’ personal injury lawyers work on a contingency basis, meaning you pay nothing until we win.

 When you’ve been injured, you’ve got a lot at stake - but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.
 Your lawyer matters.